 The top lid of the cooler has molded cup-holders, so it’s a bit more versatile than just any basic cooler.
-And that same lid is reinforced so it can hold up to 250 lbs without a hitch, allowing you to use this cooler as a seat if you need.
+And that same lid is reinforced so it can hold up to 250 lbs without a hitch, allowing you to use this cooler as a seat if you need it.
 At the very least, it means you don’t have to freak out when that one lazy friend decides to do it anyway without asking you first.

 On top of all that, this cooler weighs only some 18 lbs when empty, which is just unbelievable for the size.
-And it has a comfortable wheel handle as well as a couple grab handles on the sides, so it should be easy to transport it however you find most convenient.
+And it has a comfortable wheel handle as well as a couple of grab handles on the sides, so it should be easy to transport it however you find it most convenient.

 The Excursion cooler from Coleman is a good option for people who want a small capacity cooler that’s great for day outings and short trips.
 It is small and lightweight with a total capacity of some 15 liters, which should be enough to get you through an afternoon.
 And it retails for just some $20, making it the most affordable portable cooler you can get.

 This Coleman cooler is great for picnics and barbecues.
 The internal capacity is enough to fit 22 cans or about 20 lbs of meat, if not more.
 And it’s an easy cooler to carry thanks to both the weight and the wide comfortable handle that distributes that weight evenly.

 However, I have to point out that you shouldn’t expect too much from this cooler.
 Yes, it can keep beers cold for a couple of hours, but that’s about as good as it gets.
 The insulation power is not amazing and the lid is not insulated at all, so you shouldn’t leave the cooler in direct sun for too long.

 Also, I have to point out that this cooler doesn’t have any faucets or drain plugs.
 Once that ice eventually melts, you will have to take everything out to spill the water.
 It’s not the most convenient option, but I’m not complaining about $20.